- Home

 The Balikbayan Program allows former Filipino citizens to stay visa-free for up to one year.
 Recent updates in 2026 have streamlined the visa application process online, reducing processing times significantly.The Philippines offers a Balikbayan Program, allowing former Filipino citizens to stay visa-free for up to one year.

-Makati is known for its business district, offering high-quality amenities and lively nightlife, making it a favorite among expats.
+Makati is known for its business district, offering high-quality amenities and vibrant nightlife, making it a favorite among expats.
 Cebu City provides a balance of urban and island life, with a growing expat community and affordable living costs.

 Davao City is praised for its safety and clean environment, ideal for families and retirees.
 Taguig, home to Bonifacio Global City, is a modern area with a strong expat presence and numerous job opportunities.Iloilo City is emerging as a top destination for expats due to its historical charm and lower cost of living.